 - an aptitude for mathematics and statistics and highly developed IT and technical skills.

-Experience in a production environment or industrial laboratory, either as vacation work or as a sandwich year placement, will give you an advantage - as will knowledge of good laboratory and manufacturing practice.
+Experience in a production environment or industrial laboratory, either as vacation work or as a sandwich year placement, will give you an advantage.

 Process development scientists work in a range of industrial sectors where raw materials are converted by chemical, biological, physical or technological processes into intermediate and finished products.
 Product development scientists also work right across the manufacturing sector.